-- 8. A decision cannot be appealed on its merits alone.
+- 9. A decision cannot be appealed on its merits alone.
 An appeal may only be heard if there are sufficient grounds for appeal.
-Sufficient grounds include the Respondent: - a.
-Made a decision that it did not have the authority or jurisdiction (as set out in the Respondent's governing documents) to make - b.
-Failed to follow its own procedures (as set out in the Respondent's governing documents) - c.
-Made a decision that was influenced by bias (where bias is defined as a lack of neutrality to such an extent that the decision-maker appears not to have considered other views) - d.
-Failed to consider relevant information or took into account irrelevant information in making the decision - e.
-Made a decision that was grossly unreasonable - 9.
-The Appellant must demonstrate, on a balance of probabilities, that the Respondent has made a procedural error as described in the 'Grounds for Appeal' section of this Policy and that this error had, or may reasonably have had, a material effect on the decision or decision-maker.
+Sufficient grounds are limited to submissions that include the Respondent: - a) Made a decision that it did not have authority or jurisdiction (as set out in the relevant governing documents) - b) Failed to follow its own procedures (as set out in the relevant governing documents) - c) Made a decision that was influenced by bias (where bias is defined as a lack of neutrality to such an extent that the decision-maker is unable to consider other views) - d) Failed to consider relevant information or took into account irrelevant information in making the decision - 10.
+The Appellant bears the onus of proof and must demonstrate, on a balance of probabilities, the occurrence of one of the circumstances set out in Section 9 of this Policy and that such circumstances had, or may reasonably have had, a material effect on the decision or decision-maker.